drogonframework/drogon-docs/ENG-03-Quick-Start.md

 After the compilation is complete, run the target `./your_project_name`.

-Now, we add one simply static file index.html to the Http root path:
+Now, we simply add one static file index.html to the Http root path:

 ```shell
 echo '<h1>Hello Drogon!</h1>' >>index.html
 ```

-The default root path is `"./"`, this could be modified by config.json also, See [Configuration File](ENG-10-Configuration-File) for more details.
-Then you can visit this page by URL `"http://localhost"` or`"http://localhost/index.html"` (or the IP of the server where your wepapp running).
+The default root path is `"./"`, but could also be modified by config.json.
+See [Configuration File](ENG-10-Configuration-File) for more details.
+Then you can visit this page by URL `"http://localhost"` or`"http://localhost/index.html"` (or the IP of the server where your wepapp is running).

 ![Hello Drogon!](images/hellodrogon.png)

-If server cannot find the the page you have requested, it return 404 page:
+If the server cannot find the the page you have requested, it returns a 404 page:
 ![404 page](images/notfound.png)

-**Note: Make sure your server firewall have allowed the 80 port, otherwise you won't see these pages.**
+**Note: Make sure your server firewall has allowed the 80 port.
+Otherwise, you won't see these pages.**

 We could copy the directory and files of a static website to the startup directory of this running webapp, then we can access them from the browser.
-The file types supported by drogon are "html", "js", "css", "xml", "xsl", "txt", "svg", "ttf", "otf", "woff2", "woff" , "eot", "png", "jpg", "jpeg", "gif", "bmp", "ico", "icns", etc by default.
+The file types supported by drogon by default are

+- html
+- js
+- css
+- xml
+- xsl
+- txt
+- svg
+- ttf
+- otf
+- woff2
+- woff
+- eot
+- png
+- jpg
+- jpeg
+- gif
+- bmp
+- ico
+- icns

 Drogon also provides interfaces to change these file types.
 For details, please refer to the [HttpAppFramework API](API-HttpAppFramework).

 ## Dynamic Site

-Let's see how to add controllers to this application， and let the controller respond contents.
+Let's see how to add controllers to this application， and let the controller respond with content.

 One can use the drogon_ctl command line tool to generate controller source files.
 Let's run it in the `controllers` directory: